LuLucsu/lulucsu-academic/content/post/welcome-Siqi/index.md

 subtitle: Welcome Shiqi Wang to Central South University and the world of graph theory.

 # Summary for listings and search engines
-summary: Shiqi Wang will come to my group at next seminar.
+summary: Shiqi Wang will join my group in the autumn seminar of 2023.
 Welcome!

 # Link this post with a project
 projects: []